xlab-si/xopera-opera/docs/examples.rst

 This part contains Function as a Service (FaaS) and Serverless examples for private cloud providers.

 To get you started with cloud deployment we prepared a simple thumbnail generator application for different platforms which also supports the idea of Serverless computing in FaaS environments.
-The main functionality of this solution is t he image resize functionality.
+The main functionality of this solution is the image resize functionality.
 To create thumbnails the source image must be uploaded into input bucket and then three thumbnails will be created and saved to another output bucket.

 OpenFaaS